dalmo1991/superflexPy/doc/popular_models.rst

 Application: implementation of existing conceptual models
 =========================================================

-In this page we propose the implementation of existing conceptual hydrological models.
+This page proposes the implementation of existing conceptual hydrological models using SuperflexPy.
 The translation of a model in SuperflexPy requires the following steps:

-1. Design of a structure that reflects the original model but satisfy the requirements of SuperflexPy (e.g. does not contain mutual interaction between elements);
+1. Design of a structure that reflects the original model but satisfies the requirements of SuperflexPy (e.g. does not contain mutual interaction between elements, see :ref:`unit`);
 2. Extension of the framework, coding the required elements (as explained in the page :ref:`build_element`)
 3. Construction of the model structure using the elements implemented at point 2